calvinater97/blackjack/README.md

 # Future Work

-* Need to add a split card function
+* Need to add a split card function.
 * You are able to hit when get two ones at the start and choose to make them both 11 resulting in a bust.
+* Create functions for when I have repeated code.